octobercms/docs/3.x/element/filter/scope-date.md

 - `:after`: afterwards date formatted as `Y-m-d 00:00:00`
 - `:afterDate`: afterwards date formatted as `Y-m-d`

+## PHP Interface

-Alternatively, you may define a custom `modelScope` in the model using the following example.
+For access in PHP, you may define a custom `modelScope` in the model using the following example.

 ```yaml
 created_at: